kittenkamala/extend-wp-cli/README.md

 This is a bare bones WordPress plugin frame/skeleton that folks are welcome to use as a base for plugin development.

-Feelfree to clone, fork and utilize this.
+Feel free to clone, fork and code away!